 Park in NYC after learning the fundamental rules of the curb

-1. All NYC is a tow away zone
+- All of NYC is a tow-away zone.

-No notice required.
-We can thank Albany for this dangerous state of affairs.
+That is to say, no notice is required.
+Likewise, you can thank Albany for this dangerous state of affairs.

-Back in the 1950’s, the NY State legislature in their infinite wisdom voted in favor of allowing Captain Hook to grab your chariot for any safety or parking rules violation.
+To clarify, in the 1950s, the NY State legislature voted in favor of allowing Captain Hook to grab your chariot for any safety or parking rules violation.
+Therefore, the discretion to ruin your day and empty your wallet was given to warriors and cops.
+Yikes.

 2. You are prohibited from stopping, standing, and parking within 15 feet of a fire hydrant

-That’s right, 15 feet in all directions from the pump.
-Don’t expect to find a yellow painted curb to designate the distance.
+That depends on the status of you and your ride—for example, if you are driving a passenger vehicle and remain seated behind the wheel, you can stand Fifteen feet in all directions from the pump.
+(But don’t expect to find a yellow-painted curb to designate the distance.
 Yellow paint on a curb has no significance whatsoever in parking in NYC.

-There is an exception to the “no park” fire hydrant zone:
+Meanwhile, here is the exception to the “no park” fire hydrant zone in more detail:

 - Between sunrise and sunset